Logging

 integrality : 0

-• Best objective function value (Best solution).
+• Best objective (Best solution)

-• Best lower bound (Best bound).
+• Best bound (Best bound)

-• Best gap (Best gap).
+• Best gap (Best gap)

-• Solving status (Solution status).
+• Solution status (Solution status)

-• Solving time (Solve time).
+• Solve time (Solve time)

-• Number of nodes searched (Solve node).
+• Number of explored nodes (Solve node)

 For Linear Programming Problems, if the PDLP method is selected (setting the parameter LpMethod=6 ), GPU solver can be enabled.
 (The machine needs the compatible GPU and the necessary CUDA library needs to be configured).